Cross County Mall (Illinois)

 Cross County Mall is a shopping mall in Mattoon, Illinois, U.S. It was opened in 1971 with JCPenney, G. C. Murphy, IGA, Arlan's, and Myers Brothers, with Sears joining in 1972.
 Following the closure of Arlan's in 1973, the space became Kmart one year later.
 G. C. Murphy became Meis, Elder-Beerman, and then Carson's, while Kmart moved out of the mall in 1993 and became a larger Sears store.
 The Sears closed in 2014 and became a Rural King in 2019.
-After the closures of Carson's and JCPenney in 2018 and 2020 respectively, the mall's remaining anchors are Rural King, Marshalls, and Jo-Ann Fabrics.
+Following the closures of Carson's and JCPenney in 2018 and 2020 respectively, the mall's anchors are Rural King, Marshalls, Jo-Ann Fabrics, and Dunham's Sports.
 Rural King also owns the mall.

 History

 Chahanie Development announced the shopping center in 1967 and began construction in 1969.
 The first announced tenants were JCPenney, G. C. Murphy variety store, Arlan's discount store, Walgreens, an IGA supermarket, and Kinney Shoes.

 Official opening ceremonies were held in October 1971, by which point many stores were already open.
 Both IGA and a branch of the Springfield, Illinois-based department store Myers Brothers opened on October 27.
 Sears joined the mall in 1972.

 After Arlan's declared bankruptcy in 1973, their store closed and was converted to Kmart the following year.
 According to mall developers, this made Cross County Mall the first shopping center in the nation to include JCPenney, Sears, and Kmart, then the nation's three largest retailers.
 G. C. Murphy closed in 1976 and work began that year to convert the space to Meis, a department store based out of Terre Haute, Indiana.
 The Meis store opened in 1978.
 The same year, Bergner's purchased the Myers Brothers chain and converted all stores to the Bergner's name.

 By 1981, the IGA space on the southeast end of the mall had been vacated, and it was converted into a new mall hallway.
 This venture proved unsuccessful and by 1988, the mall owners had attempted to turn the space into a food court.
 At the time, the only food options in the mall were a sandwich shop and a restaurant located inside Kmart, as Walgreens had removed its in-store diner around the same time.
 The food court was unable to attract restaurants, so the space was converted to an antique mall in 1990.

 Meis was bought out by Elder-Beerman in mid-1989.
 Bergner's closed at the mall after the Christmas 1989 shopping season, due to the space being too small for a full-line department store.
 Maurices and other stores repurposed the former Bergner's space.